Optical Rotary Encoders

 Example of shorted A and B wires (1 and 2 in diagram) resulting in distorted pulse shape on both channels

-An encoder cannot act as a feedback device without wiring.
+An optical encoder cannot act as a feedback device without wiring.
 The problem is that wires act as antennas, which enables them to pick up radiated signals from nearby sources; the longer the encoder wire, the more pronounced the effect.
 In environments with high electromagnetic interference (EMI), applying techniques to block noise should be the first consideration.
 Encoder cabling should be run in conduits, preferably separate from other wires.
 If this is not possible, they should be run only with other low-power DC cables.
 Signal wires should be at least 1 foot away from power cables.

 Shielding is important.
 At minimum, the cable should be protected either by a foil jacket with a drain wire or by a braided-wire shield that is grounded.
 For very sensitive applications or high-EMI environments, foil jacketed wires in combination with an overall braided-wire shield around the cable should be used.

 It’s important to apply proper grounding techniques.
 Both the encoder case and the encoder cable/connector should not be grounded.
 Dynapar encoders usually have provisions for a case ground connection through the connector/cable if a ground cannot be secured to the mounting bracket/machine ground.

 Take care to ground your cable at one end only.
 Grounding at multiple points can create ground loops, which can lead to AC-induced noise.
 The best approach is to ground it through the connector, ideally on the drive side, assuming the drive is grounded.